• Skip to primary navigation

 A few years ago we faced some of the hardest situations that left us angry, scared, stuck, uncertain, powerless, desperate and so many other “opposite of joy” feelings.

 As I mentioned in my “We Moved.
-To Montana” post last month, I felt like life was over.
+To Montana” post earlier, I felt like life was over.
 Not only was I not living life… I wasn’t even DOING life anymore.

 I found myself locked away in my room, hoping no one would come to the door… and hoping that at least one day, ONE day, would go by without some sort of attack on our family.